woman eating probiotics for gut health

 Trust your gut.
 Follow your heart.
 As it turns out, you can do both at once: The health of your cardiovascular and digestive systems appears to be linked.

 Why?
 One hundred trillion bacteria, from at least several hundred species, inhabit your gastrointestinal (GI) tract.
-Many of these so-called microbes are good for you.
+Many of these microbes are good for you.
 They help you digest food, metabolize drugs, and protect you from infection.

 There’s a complex interplay between the bacteria that live in our intestines, called the microbiome, and the systems in our body.
 The type of bacteria in our GI tracts, as well as the substances they produce, can influence our risk for serious illnesses, including cardiovascular disease.